The limit and boundary characteristic classes in Borel-Moore motivic homology: Homology theories in motivic homotopy

 considered as an endomorphism of the unit object $\mathbbold{1}$ (\cite[III Def.
 7.1]{LMS}).
 By \cite[III Prop.
 7.7]{LMS}, we have a canonical identification $\chi(M)=\chi(M^\vee)$.
 In other words, the categorical Euler characteristic of a dualizable object agrees with that of its dual.

 For every scheme $X$, we denote by $\mathbf{SH}(X)$ the \textbf{stable motivic homotopy category}, which is endowed with a \emph{six functors formalism} (\cite{Ayo}).
 The unit object of $\mathbf{SH}(X)$ is denoted as $\mathbbold{1}_X$.
-If $i:Z\to X$ is a closed immersion with $j:U\to X$ the open complement, there is a distinguished triangle in $\mathbf{SH}(X)$ called the \textbf{localization triangle}:
+If $i:Z\to X$ is a closed immersion with $j:U\to X$ the open complement, there are distinguished triangles of endofunctors of $\mathbf{SH}(X)$ called \textbf{localization triangles}: